 - Cryomassage Cryo-S: uses nitrous oxide which freezes tissues and stimulates hair regeneration.

-- Carboxytherapy Reology2: therapy involves injecting carbon dioxide (CO2) under the skin into the subcutaneous tissue to dilute blood vessel and stimulates new ones production.
+- Carboxytherapy Reology2: therapy involves injecting carbon dioxide (CO2) under the skin into the subcutaneous tissue to dilute blood vessels and stimulate the production of new ones production.

 Appropriate technique and treatment option are selected individually.
 A specialist assesses hair condition and helps to choose the most appropriate treatment option.
 It is important to use a series of sessions.
-Number and frequency of treatments are planned by a doctor.
+The number of and frequency of treatment is planned by a doctor.